Cyprus has made a reputation for itself in the world of crypto as a tax haven.

 Taxation of an individual or organization’s crypto earnings will range depending on the nature of the transactions executed throughout the year.

 For an individual or company whose principal work and source of income is derived from crypto transactions, earnings are taxed at the standard corporate tax rate of 12.5%.
-These individuals and organizations who trade cryptocurrencies routinely are typically considered professional investors by Cyprus tax authorities.

-Cyprus’ Corporate Tax is very favorable to anyone working in crypto trading as it is significantly lower than that of other countries.
 Determining whether your crypto operations will be classified as professional trading with earnings subject to Corporate Tax is crucial for avoiding costly noncompliance penalties.

 The other instance in which crypto is subject to taxation is in the case of goods or services paid for in crypto.
-Compensation in crypto is taxed as income at the same rates as wages paid in fiat currency.
-Income Taxes on crypto can be calculated by determining the fair market value of the cryptocurrency on the day of payment.

 How to Pay Taxes on Crypto in Cyprus

-When it comes time to paying taxes on crypto in Cyprus the first step will be determining whether your earnings are liable for taxation.
+When it comes time to paying taxes on crypto payroll in Cyprus the first step will be determining whether your earnings are liable for taxation.

 Once it is decided whether your earnings are considered tax exempt or whether you will need to pay Corporate Taxes or Income Tax, it is time to break down the tax rates.
-While Corporate Tax is a flat rate of 12.5%, Income Tax will vary depending on the total income made over the course of the year.

 Calculating Income Tax for Contractors in Cyprus